cltcht/Polynomial-regression/README.md

 Then I switched to C++, see /Cpp repo for scripts and mathematics.

 Copy-pasted few graphic engine functions from [kavan010 git](https://github.com/kavan010).
-For reminders and proof of algebra theorems used, please see [this website](https://textbooks.math.gatech.edu/ila/1553/index2.html)
+For reminders and proofs of algebra theorems used, please see [this website](https://textbooks.math.gatech.edu/ila/1553/index2.html)

 ------------------------------